 Low Risk Cancer: Cancer that tends to grow slowly, usually does not spread to other parts of the body and may have a good chance of being cured.
 Knowing whether a cancer is low risk may help plan treatment.
 Some low-risk cancers may not need treatment right away (NCI).

-Transanal Endoscopic Microsurgery (TEMS): The use of a fixed rigid resectoscope and insufflation to maintain pneumorectum and provide a stable digital or binocular magnified view.
-Proprietary instruments are then used to operate through the two working ports A minimally invasive technique for the excision of certain anal lesions via the rectum (Kunitake 2021).
+Transanal Endoscopic Microsurgery: A minimally invasive technique for the excision of certain anal lesions via the rectum (Kunitake 2021).